 Linting

-Casper contracts support Rust tooling such as clippy
+Casper contracts support Rust tooling such as clippy for

 linting contracts.
 Feel free to use them!
 You can also use the

-command for linting your contract.
+make check-lint command for linting your contract.
 Run this

 command inside the my-project folder: